RIC ONE DATA PRIVACY AGREEMENT STRUCTURES

 Where is the protective language in the contract related to NYS laws and regulations?

-The state terms are outlined in Exhibit G. TEC SDPA agreements include eight Exhibit Gs.
+The state terms are outlined in Exhibit G. TEC SDPA agreements include ten Exhibit Gs.
 There is one associated with each state in the alliance.
 Additionally, Exhibit J, Exhibit K, and Exhibit L are related to Education Law 2-d.
 If a DPA is new (original DPA), Exhibit J is used to insert the originating NYS districts’ data security and privacy policy and Parents Bill of Rights.
 Exhibit K includes a link to or a copy of the vendor’s security plan.
 Exhibit L outlines the supplemental information.
 Please note that some of this information will change, as the state implements Version 2 of the NDPA.

 How do I read a TEC SDPA NYS NDPA?

 Districts should become familiar with the contract recitals, standard clauses, and exhibits.
-The state terms are outlined in Exhibit G. TEC SDPA agreements include eight Exhibit Gs.
+The state terms are outlined in Exhibit G. TEC SDPA agreements include ten Exhibit Gs.
 There is one associated with each state in the alliance.
 Exhibit G amends and replaces many terms in the NDPA.

-In addition to NYS specific Exhibit G, Exhibit J, Exhibit K, and Exhibit L are also related to Education Law 2-d.
+In addition to the NYS specific Exhibit G, Exhibit J, Exhibit K, and Exhibit L are also related to Education Law 2-d.
 If a DPA is new (original DPA), Exhibit J is used to insert the originating NYS districts’ data security and privacy policy and Parents Bill of Rights.
 Exhibit K includes a link to or a copy of the vendor’s security plan.
 Exhibit L outlines the supplemental information.
 Please note that some of this information will change, as the state implements Version 2 of the NDPA.

 What version of the National Data Privacy Agreement does TEC SDPA use?